jskoiz/metar/packages/examples/README.md

 1. Check your internet connection
 2. Try using a different RPC endpoint (set `SOLANA_DEVNET_RPC_URL` environment variable)
 3. Verify the network setting matches between client and provider

+### Node.js compatibility issues

+If you see `Error: tsx must be loaded with --import instead of --loader`:

+- This has been fixed in the codebase
+- Node.js v20.6.0+ and v22+ require `--import` flag instead of `--loader`
+- Ensure you're using the latest version of the codebase

+### Token account creation

+Token accounts are automatically created when needed, but you may see errors if:

+- The wallet doesn't have SOL for the creation transaction fee
+- Network issues prevent the transaction from completing

+**Solution**: Ensure sufficient SOL balance before making payments.

 ## Testing on Devnet